oncomouse/courses/2020/engl354fall2020.md

 course:
   term: Fall 2020
   description: |
     This course studies the return of interest in rhetorical theory and rhetorical training in the 20th century.
-There are three units: 1) we explore various texts that situate modern life (cities, cars, and mass media, especially) as a problem that rhetoric can solve; 2) we look at some theories of persuasion that respond specifically to these various challenges; 3) we use these theories to explore a rhetorical case study.
+We will explore various texts that situate modern life (cities, cars, and mass media, especially) as a problem that rhetoric can solve before considering how rhteorical theory develops in response to these new pressures.
   number: ENGL 354
   title: Modern Rhetorical Theory
   meetings: